What to Do

-If you’re looking for a great place for the family to spend a weekend, Empress has 2 campgrounds, an amazing splash park that’s not just for the kids, and movies in the park Saturday nights throughout the summer.
+If you’re looking for a great place for the family to spend a weekend, Empress has 2 campgrounds (Peter Fidler Park Campground and Empress Uptown Campground), an amazing splash park that’s not just for the kids.
 Come check us out.